Indaxia/wc3-wlpm-module-manager/README.md

 end)

--- load all modules instantly
+-- Disable lazy loading and load all modules instantly loadAllWMs()
-loadAllWMs()

 ```